froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Get the path of a plugin or theme package on the WordPress file system
+Get the path of a plugin or theme package on the file system

 **Parameters**
 $package_slug
 > (string) slug of the package

 **Return value**
-> (string) path of the package on the WordPress file system
+> (string) path of the package on the file system

 ___
 #### wppus_download_local_package